An Introduction to Advance Directives

 - If you want to be resuscitated if your heartbeat stops.

 It’s important to discuss a wide variety of procedures within the advance directive.
 However, even if the document is extremely thorough, there’s still a chance that something unexpected will happen.
 Because of that, it’s a good idea to complete a durable medical power of attorney form.
 The durable medical power of attorney is different from a durable power of attorney for property and specifically lets you name an agent or healthcare proxy.
-This person will be allowed to make healthcare decisions for any treatments that you have not included on your advance directive if you are unable to make treatment decisions yourself.
+This person will be allowed to make healthcare decisions for any treatments that you have not included in your advance directive if you are unable to make treatment decisions yourself.

 This healthcare proxy should be someone you trust to make decisions for you, in the event you are unable to do so.
 This can be any person you choose, including a family member or a close friend.
 This person will serve as your advocate if you are unable to make healthcare decisions for yourself.